Carl Petter Opsahl: Career

-Opsahl was central to the support measures for the city of New Orleans after the Hurricane Katrina (2005).
+Opsahl was central to the support measures for the city of New Orleans after Hurricane Katrina (2005).
 Han er til daglig gateprest i Kirkens Bymisjon, samt jazzanmelder for Verdens Gang and received Molderosen for this work.
-He has also taught jazz history at the University of Oslo, as well as written the textbook En fortelling om jazz (A tale of jazz, 'Unipub' 2001), and is editor of the book En god dag.
+He has taught jazz history at the University of Oslo.
+He wrote the textbook En fortelling om jazz (A tale of jazz, 'Unipub' 2001), and is editor of the book En god dag.
 Fortellinger til inspirasjon og ettertanke (A good day.
-Stories of inspiration and reflection, 'JM Stenersens Forlag' 2009) and received a Doctor's degree in theology 2012, with a thesis on spirituality and hip hop culture, "Dance to My Ministry: Exploring Hiphop Spirituality."
-In 2002–03 he was a visiting scholar at Union Theological Seminary in the City of New York.
+Stories of inspiration and reflection, 'JM Stenersens Forlag' 2009).
+He earned a Doctor's degree in theology 2012, with a thesis on spirituality and hip hop culture, "Dance to My Ministry: Exploring Hiphop Spirituality."
+In 2002–03 he was a visiting scholar at Union Theological Seminary.

-Opsahl has written the melody of the hymn "Bortom tid og rom og tanke".
+Opsahl wrote the melody of the hymn "Bortom tid og rom og tanke".